SchwannFGXD/Crossword/README.md

-# Crossword puzzle solver and creator
+# Wordsearch puzzle solver and creator

 Use function solveWordSearch which takes as parameters [ String ] and WordSearchGrid where [ String ] is an array of strings representing the words that you want in the wordsearch and WordSearchGrid represents an array of the characters making up the grid.